MicrosoftDocs/mixed-reality/mrtk-unity/supported-devices/leap-motion-mrtk.md

 |2.7.3| 4.5.0, 4.5.1, 4.6.0, 4.7.0, 4.7.1, 4.8.0, 4.9.1 (see note below) |

 > [!NOTE]
-> Unity Modules 4.9.1 require the [Gemini 5.2](https://developer.leapmotion.com/tracking-software-download) tracking service or higher and are only officially supported on Unity 2019.
+> Unity Modules 4.9.1 require the [Gemini 5.2](https://developer.leapmotion.com/tracking-software-download) tracking service or higher, and are only officially supported on Unity 2019.
 See [release notes for 4.9.1](https://github.com/leapmotion/UnityModules/releases/tag/UM-4.9.1).

 ## Using Leap Motion (by Ultraleap) hand tracking in MRTK